Guidelines for grant applicants

 Project grants are intended for professional artists and working groups formed by them for individual projects.
 Private traders may also apply.

-Taike does not award grants to support studies or thesis work related to vocational qualifications or higher or lower university degrees.
+Taike does not award grants to support studies related to vocational qualifications, higher or lower university degrees, thesis work or related costs.

 Select artform